n0madic/app2kube/README.md

 # app2kube

-The easiest way to create kubernetes manifests for an application
+The easiest way to create and apply kubernetes manifests for an application

 ## Features

 * Simple deployment to kubernetes without knowledge of manifest syntax
-* No manifest templates at the core, only native kubernetes objects
+* There are no built-in manifest templates under the hood, only native kubernetes objects
 * Understandable set of values for configuration in YAML
 * Supported Kubernetes resources:
   * ConfigMap